TWI - Training Within Industry

 This program became the foundation of Toyota, who took responsibility for the stabilizing and standardizing of processes such as:

-The TWI program was the main tool in the process of standardization of work.
+The TWI program was the main tool in the process of standardizing work.
 Methods of this program are used in Toyota to this day in exactly the same form as when they were formulated during World War II.

 Standardization of work is a process in which the current best ways of performing operations must be written down and improved.
 Operators should then be trained from them.